 - IFRS 15 Revenue from Contracts with Customers (issued in May 2014 and amended for clarifications in April 2016) The new standard, effective for annual periods beginning on or after 1 January 2018, replaces IAS 11, IAS 18 and their interpretations.
-It establishes a single and comprehensive framework for revenue recognition to apply consistently across transactions, industries and capital markets, with a core principle (based on a five-step model to be applied to all contracts with customers), enhanced disclosures, and new or improved guidance (e.g. the point at which revenue is recognized, accounting for variable consideration, costs of fulfilling and obtaining a contract, etc.).
-The Director anticipates that IFRS 15 will be adopted in the Company's financial statements when it becomes mandatory and that the application of the new standard might have a significant effect on amounts reported in respect of the Company's revenue.
+It establishes a single and comprehensive framework for revenue recognition to apply consistently across transactions, industries and capital markets, with a core principle (based on a five-step model to be applied to all contracts with customers), enhanced disclosures, and new or improved guidance (eg the point at which revenue is recognized, accounting for variable consideration, costs of fulfilling and obtaining a contract, etc.).
+The Management anticipates that IFRS 15 will be adopted in the Company's financial statements when it becomes mandatory and that the application of the new standard might have a significant effect on amounts reported in respect of the Company's revenue.
 However, it is not practicable to provide a reasonable estimate of that effect until a detailed review has been completed. - IFRS 16 Leases (issued in January 2016) The new standard, effective for annual periods beginning on or after 1 January 2019, replaces IAS 17 and its interpretations.
 The biggest change introduced is that almost all leases will be brought onto lessees' balance sheets under a single model (except leases of less than 12 months and leases of low-value assets), eliminating the distinction between operating and finance leases.
 Lessor accounting, however, remains largely unchanged and the distinction between operating and finance leases is retained.
-The Director anticipates that IFRS 16 will be adopted in the Company's financial statements when it becomes mandatory and that the application of the new standard will have a significant effect on amounts reported in respect of the Company's leases.
-However, it is not practicable to provide a reasonable estimate of that effect until a detailed review has been completed.
+The Management anticipates that IFRS 16 will be adopted in the Company's financial statements when it becomes mandatory and that the application of the new standard will have a significant effect on amounts reported in respect of the Company's leases.
+However, it is not practicable to provide a reasonable estimate of that effect until a detailed review has been completed. - IFRS 17 Insurance contracts (issued in May 2017) The new standard is scheduled to be applied for reporting periods starting on or after 1 January 2021.
+It establishes principles for recognition, measurement, presentation and disclosure for insurance and reinsurance contracts, and investment contracts with discretionary participation features provided the entity also issues insurance contracts.
+IFRS 17, Insurance Contracts, is a significant change to accounting requirements and will require companies to change their financial reporting processes and systems, actuarial models, financial statements, and business planning and forecasting models.